NewbranLTD/gulp-server-io/README.md

 ## Introduction

-This is complete rewrote from [gulp-webserver-io](https://github.com/joelchu/gulp-webserver-io), there are many improvement over the previous version.
+This is a complete rewrote of the [gulp-webserver-io](https://github.com/joelchu/gulp-webserver-io);
+there are many improvement over the previous version.

 The goal is to create an one stop shop solution during development, as well as simple and quick SPA deployment.

 See [CHANGELOG.md]('./CHANGELOG.md') for complete list of different between the two version.